Kamakazy96/Playamble---Angular-Project/README.md

 # Playamble---Angular-Project
-Playamble is a website in which a user can gamble money while playing:
+Playamble is a web app which facilitates casio-style gambling for users.
+Payment support is included.
+The games include:

 * Hi-Lo
 * Blackjack